HP Spectre x360 battery not charging

 Having run a battery diagnostic (repeatedly, including the BIOS version) to rule out a battery problem, I was eventually able to work out a way to fix this and get the battery charging.

 NOTE: I take no responsibility for this technique, it’s not been approved by HP.
-You must run a battery diagnostic first.
+You may also want to run battery diagnostics, as described at the end of this article.

 Having said that, nothing in this technique is anything that you might not do occasionally in normal operation when using the device.